Rapleaf/Personalization-Dev-Kits/php5/README.txt

 For general information regarding the personalization API, visit http://www.rapleaf.com/developers/api_docs/personalization/direct.
 The personalization API's terms and conditions are stated at http://www.rapleaf.com/developers/api_usage.

-The API is queried by calling the query_by_email function belonging to either the rapleaf_api file.
+The API is queried by calling the query_by_email function belonging to the rapleaf_api file.
 An example script, rapleaf_example, is provided.
 The example script takes an e-mail as a command line parameter, connects to Rapleaf's database, and returns (and sends to stdout) a collection of associated key-value pairs.

 For the PHP version, we add two versions to appeal both to users running older versions of PHP and to users running PHP5.